MaciejWitkowskiDev/news-yoinker/README.md

 # news-yoinker
-A simple app to scrape news articles containing a certain phrase
+A simple app to scrape news articles containing a certain phrase Server API is working so feel free to use it

 ## TODO
 - Add a language picker input to form